The Roman Guy: VIP Colosseum at Night

 Opened in 1963 on the highest hill in Rome, Monte Mario, it doesn’t get more opulent than the Rome Cavalieri.
 Dominated by gold and marble, the hotel is overflowing with priceless paintings, tapestries and sculptures, including three of Tiepolo’s most important masterpieces.
 However, it’s the incredible 180-degree sunset views of Rome and Vatican City that will keep you coming back.
 A tranquil oasis that is home to the city’s only restaurant with three Michelin stars, La Pergola.
 In 2018, the hotel began offering complimentary suite experiences, including a four-hour Culinary Journey tour or a private visit to the Vatican Gardens.

 Located in the heart of the Eternal City, this recently renovated hotel was opened in 1889 and is only three minutes from the Spanish Steps.
-Now part of the Dorchester Collection, the restrained decor creates a relaxed luxury, and the 98 newly designed rooms are spacious with a fresh, modern and elegant feel.
+Now part of the Dorchester Collection, the restrained decor creates a relaxed luxury, and the 98 newly designed rooms are spacious with a fresh, modern and elegant feel – landing it with the crown of Forbes Travel Guide Five Star award in 2019.
 On the rooftop, you will find two restaurants serving delicious Roman fare, one with a Michelin star, and both with panoramic views of the city.
 And in the basement, is the only spa in Europe to feature treatments from the famed skincare guru Sonya Dakar.

 J.K.
 Place Roma